-For all new construction projects that propose to utilize Section 8 project-based rental assistance, the Agency will underwrite the rents according to the tax credit and HOME limits.
+For all new construction projects that propose to utilize Section 8 project-based rental assistance, the Agency will underwrite the rents according to the tax credit and HOME limits, unless the Applicant can provide the HUD approved contract or a letter of commitment outlining payment standards and terms for the project set forth by the governing body of the issuing agent.
 These limits are based on data published annually by HUD.
 If the Section 8 contract administrator is willing to allow rents above these limits, the project may receive the additional revenue in practice, but Agency underwriting will use the lower revenue projections regardless of the length of the Section 8 contract.